 What is Android?

 Android is the operating system that powers more than one billion smartphones and tablets.
-As the Android devices make our lives so sweet, each Android version named after a dessert.
+As the Android devices make our lives so sweet, each Android version is named after a dessert.

 Whether it’s getting directions or even slicing virtual fruit, each Android release makes something new possible.
-In this brief story, we are sharing about Android versions and dates when they launched.
+In this brief story, we are sharing about Android versions and the dates when they launched.

 All Android Versions – The Android Story

-Android Early Days – Even before the Android Alpha there were few non-commercial versions of Android in works.
+Android Early Days – Even before the Android Alpha, there were few non-commercial versions of Android in the works.
 Besides, these versions were known as 0.5 Android Milestone 3 & 0.5 Android Milestone 5.

 Also, these early models replicated blackberry and are blackberry clones.
-The phones running these Android versions were not touchscreen but had support for Qwerty keyboards like the classic blackberry.
+The phones running these Android versions were not touchscreen but supported Qwerty keyboards like the classic blackberry.
 Meanwhile, the first generation iPhone was unveiled on Jan 9, 2007, by Steve Jobs, which went on sale in the United States on June 29, 2007.